 Be nice.
 Or else.

-Principal UX Designer Joined almost 3 years ago
+Principal UX Designer Joined about 3 years ago

 As a designer, I wrote how I use it for UX a while back: https://medium.com/ux-power-tools/a-ux-designers-guide-to-using-dribbble-9c58727c7db8

 As an agency, we only ever post if the work is live.
 The design may not always match the build but we always post what we agreed upon with a client.
 We don't get work based on our dribbble account (I actually don't want us to), but I think it's nice to also elevate our clients, while possibly sending them a little traffic.
 We don't intend to put a portfolio on our homepage so our agency dribbble account gives us a de facto portfolio to reference if prospects are interested.
 I actually think designer's put too much emphasis on their work in their portfolios so using dribbble allows us to have our website focused more on a business/strategy level.

 I can't honestly disagree with you.
 I am unsure whether I would use text either, personally.
 I can say those convos are based off real scenarios we uncovered in research and informed by actual ones happening by text in early alpha testing.

 While a part of it is simply the overall comfort <30-yr olds have with text, I do think overall people see text as being more personal than email while being more convenient than a phone call.

 As stated before, this is for the recruiter screening; not the employer.
 It simply helps speed up that process and increases the quality of candidates a hiring manager has to look at.